 A Note on Pricing at Oglebay's Festival of Lights

 When it comes to the price of visiting Oglebay's Festival of Lights, we cannot simply state that the drive-through lights are a set fee and move on.
 It is a bit more complicated than that (but, surprisingly, in a good way).

 To get technical, Oglebay's holiday lights are free to all those who wish to visit.
 Yes, you can enjoy the lights without paying if you so choose.
-But, the resort does offer a suggested donation of $25 per car in order to help keep the show funded and maintained for future years.
+But, the resort does offer a suggested donation in order to help keep the show funded and maintained for future years.
 Considering we drove through at a fast pace and still managed to spend over an hour on the property, the suggested fee was well worth it for what we got.

 For those who do pay, you are given a pass for the rest of the year, a coupon book to enjoy many more amenities of the property (some appear like they could be used during your visit and some only can be used later on, so be sure to flip through it right away), and a paper map to name a few.